Subgroups of Clifford algebras: Subgroups

 The Coleman--Mandula theorem \cite{Coleman} implies that the gauge group must lie in the centralizer algebra of the relativistic spin group $SL(2,\mathbb C)$, generated by even products of the original four gamma matrices.
 This centralizer algebra is generated by $j$, $k$ and $\gamma_5$, and is therefore isomorphic to $Cl(1,2)$, and thereby to the algebra of $2\times 2$ complex matrices.

 By choosing instead the generators $j\gamma_5$, $k\gamma_5$ and $\gamma_5$ we can identify this algebra also as $Cl(3,0)$.
 Which generators should we choose?
 The four rotations are $i,j,k$ and $i\gamma_5$, and the three boosts are $\gamma_5$, $j\gamma_5$ and $k\gamma_5$.
 Whatever happens, the symmetry is visibly broken, but we have a choice of which bits of symmetry to keep, and which to abandon.
 This is largely a matter of physical interpretation, rather than mathematics, so it is not appropriate to try to make such a decision here.
-What is clear, is that the four rotations give a group $U(1)$ generated by $i\gamma_5$, and a group $SU(2)$ generated by $i,j,k$, and that this $U(1)$ commutes only with a subgroup $U(1)$ of $SU(2)$.
-This is exactly the formalism that is normally used to describe the mixing of quantum electrodynamics (QED) with the weak force.
+What is clear, is that the four rotations give a group $U(1)$ generated by $i\gamma_5$, and a group $SU(2)$ generated by $i,j,k$, and that these groups commute with each other, and generate a group $U(2)$.
+This is exactly the formalism that is normally used to describe the unification of quantum electrodynamics (QED) with the weak force.

 Thus consideration of the electro-weak interactions suggests that the third of the three suggested sets of generators for $Cl(3,3)$ is likely to be the most useful.
 There appear to be some minor technical differences between what we see here and what appears in the Feynman calculus, in that the roles of $i$ and $i\gamma_5$ appear to have been interchanged.
 Since this can be adjusted by applying complex conjugation on half of the spinor, I suspect this is not a serious issue.
 Indeed, this difference may be more apparent than real: it may well be possible to take the Feynman calculus for one generation exactly as it is, and then to use $j\gamma_5$ or $k\gamma_5$ for the second and third generations, in place of $\gamma_5$.